Kate DiCamillo: Writing career and recognition

 Because of Winn-Dixies success marked the beginning of DiCamillo's writing career.
 It won the 2000 Josette Frank Award and a Newbery Honor.
 Her second book, The Tiger Rising, was published the next year.
 It was also well received by critics, who noted stylistic differences between it and Because of Winn-Dixie.
 DiCamillo won the Newbery Medal in 2004 for her third book, The Tale of Despereaux.
 She wrote it upon the request of the child of one of her friends for a story with "an unlikely hero".
 DiCamillo said she was shocked by the news of the Newbery.
 She said her 2006 book The Miraculous Journey of Edward Tulane, which is about a china rabbit, was very easy to write.

 The Mercy Watson series, which features a pig as its main character, began with Mercy Watson Goes for a Ride (2006) and ended with Mercy Watson: Something Wonky This Way Comes (2009).
 DiCamillo's 2010 novel Bink & Gollie, co-written with Alison McGhee and illustrated by Tony Fucile, won the 2011 Theodor Seuss Geisel Medal.
 Her 2013 novel Flora & Ulysses was partially inspired by an injured squirrel she saw.
 It won the Newbery Medal in 2014, making her one of six writers to win two Newberys since the award was created in 1920.

 In 2014, DiCamillo was named the fourth National Ambassador for Young People's Literature, a post she held from January 2014 to December 2015.
 Upon taking that role, she used the theme "Stories Connect Us".
 In the summers of 2015 and 2016, DiCamillo led the Collaborative Summer Library Program's summer reading campaign as the summer reading champion.

 Her 2016 book Raymie Nightingale, about three young girls competing in a competition who end as friends, did not feel complete, and two years later DiCamillo wrote a sequel, Louisiana's Way Home.
 In 2019 she published Beverly, Right Here, completing a trilogy.
 In The New York Times the author Kimberly Brubaker Bradley wrote that Beverly, Right Here "may be her finest [book] yet".
 In 2019 she received the Regina Medal in recognition of her writing.
 DiCamillo's 2019 picture book La La La uses just one word: "la".
 Minnesota Governor Tim Walz named March 29, 2020, Kate DiCamillo Day.
 DiCamillo's novel The Beatryce Prophecy was begun in 2009, rediscovered in 2018, and published in 2021.
 Her next novel, Ferris, was published on March 5, 2024.
-Her latest book, The Hotel Balzaar, was published on October 1, 2024.
+Her latest book, Lost Evangeline, the final book in The Norendy Tales trilogy, was published on September 30, 2025.